k-nuth/kth/docs/json-rpc.md

 rpc.gbt_store_time = 3600   # seconds before a job expires
 ```

-> The template is rebuilt on every call (no per-tip cache yet). `tools/rpc_bench.py`
+> The assembled template is cached in the core (`block_chain::fetch_mining_template`,
+> shared by this RPC and the C-API): a new tip rebuilds immediately, while under
+> mempool churn rebuilds are rate-limited to `chain.gbt_template_refresh_seconds`
-> load-tests the miner-polling side; a faithful benchmark also simulates
+> (default 5, bitcoind-style). `tools/rpc_bench.py` load-tests the miner-polling
-> transactions and blocks arriving (mempool churn + tip changes), which needs the
+> side; a faithful benchmark also simulates transactions and blocks arriving.
-> submit paths added in later phases.

 ## Mining: getmininginfo